 With experience and further skills, you may be able to move around in either the public or private sector.

-The promotion structure in national museums is from assistant curator to curator and in large museums or galleries to department head and director.
+The promotion structure in national museums is from assistant curator to curator and in large museums or galleries to department head and director or principal.

 Local authority museums do not all have a set promotion structure.
 You may be able to move from assistant curator to education officer, curator and possibly to museums officer.